KieronKretschmar/MentorGG_ArchitectureDocumentation/MatchSelection.md

 ```

+## Discussion / Reasoning for this design
-## Advantages of giving the webapp the responsibility of computing the matchIds instead of a backend service
+### Advantages of giving the webapp the responsibility of computing the matchIds instead of a backend service
 - Cheaper and more scaleable, since operations are carried out on users' hardware.
 - Easier to maintain, as filter and selection behavior can be extended and adapted easily by only making changes to the webapp.
 - The user's selection and the matchIds are always in sync (no room for bugs where data of other matches than the user expected is returned).

-## Disadvantages
+### Disadvantages
 - More traffic (60kb to 60mb per visit, depending on how well you do math)